AZjk/poweruser/INSTALL_AND_USE.md

 ### Command not found
 If `xpcs-poweruser` command is not found:
-1. Make sure the package is installed: `pip list | grep xpcs`
+1. Make sure the package is installed: `pip list | grep poweruser-xpcs`
 2. Check if pip's scripts directory is in your PATH
-3. Try reinstalling: `pip uninstall xpcs-poweruser && pip install -e .`
+3. Try reinstalling: `pip uninstall poweruser-xpcs && pip install -e .`

 ### Import errors
 If you get import errors: